 CHRISTOPHER BRAIDE

-As an artist, in 2011 he co founded the Downes Braide Association with legendary YES keyboardist Geoff Downes, a critically acclaimed duo whose albums have achieved universal praise within the progressive rock world in the UK, including Halcyon Hymns (2021, UK #7), and the single “Love Among The Ruins” (2021, UK #1 Heritage Chart).
+As a singer and artist, in 2011 he co founded the Downes Braide Association with YES keyboard legend Geoff Downes, a critically acclaimed duo whose studio albums (featuring artwork by the renowned painter Roger Dean), have achieved universal praise within the progressive rock world in the UK, including Halcyon Hymns (2021, UK #7), featuring the single “Love Among The Ruins” (2021, UK #1 Heritage Chart).

-From his Malibu studio, Chris has written and produced iconic songs for artists like Sia, Lana Del Rey, and Beyoncé, while collaborating with producers like Hans Zimmer, Diplo, and David Guetta, movie directors Baz Luhrmann and Brady Corbet, and Hollywood actors Natalie Portman and Kate Hudson.
+From his Malibu studio, Chris has written and produced well known songs for artists like Sia, Lana Del Rey, and Beyoncé, while collaborating with producers like Hans Zimmer, Diplo, and David Guetta, movie directors Baz Luhrmann and Brady Corbet, and Hollywood actors Natalie Portman and Kate Hudson.

 His decade-long partnership with Sia has yielded global successes and multiple Billboard #1’s, including 1000 Forms of Fear (2014, US #1 Billboard 200) featuring “Big Girls Cry,” - (500 million Spotify streams), This Is Acting (2016, US #1 Billboard 200) featuring “Unstoppable” (2022, US #1 Adult Pop Airplay, US #1 Adult Contemporary, US #1 Adult Top 40), which earned a 2023 BMI Pop Award and over 1 billion Spotify streams, 2x APRA award for most performed Australian work overseas (2024/2025), becoming the first song in nearly a quarter of a century to spend 100 weeks in the Billboard Adult Contemporary charts, and spent 12 weeks at #1, “She Wolf (Falling to Pieces)” (2012, US #1 Billboard Dance Club Songs, UK #8), (850 million streams), and “Flames” (2018, US #1 Billboard Dance Club Songs, UK #7) with David Guetta - the most - played song on European radio in 2018 (1.8 billion streams) - taken from the US #1 Electronic/Dance album 7.

 He also co-wrote and produced the award winning song “Out There” with Sia and Hans Zimmer for the BBC’s Seven Worlds, One Planet (2019).
-Sir David Attenborough introduced the song’s trailer from the Pyramid stage to over 100,000 people, with a simultaneous broadcast in nearly 50 countries.
-His 2012 song “Lullabies” with Yuna inspired Diplo and HUGEL’s 2025 EDM remake “Forever”. showcasing his enduring pop influence.
+Sir David Attenborough introduced the song’s trailer from the Pyramid stage to over 100,000 people, with a simultaneous broadcast in nearly 50 countries, showcasing his enduring pop influence.

 ACCOLADES